evanightly/ninegag-data-scrapper/README.md

 1. Login with your 9gag credentials
 2. Scanning your userdata in localstorage
 3. Sync data with scrapped one (if any)
-4. Scrap each post then pushed into database
+4. Scrap each post and **download each media file and save it into public folder** then pushed into database
 5. Open client side (http://localhost:3000)
 6. Happy bookmarking!